thieu1995/mealpy/README.md

 ## Contributions

+* In the new version 2.0.0.
+A few aspect has been removed such as Version, Batch size idea, Type, Large-scale

 ### Documents
 * Meta-heuristic Categories: (Based on this article: [link](https://doi.org/10.1016/j.procs.2020.09.075))
-    + Evolutionary: Evolutionary-based
-    + Swarm: Swarm-based
-    + Physics: Physics-based
-    + Human: Human-based
-    + Bio: Biology-based
+    + Evolutionary-based: Idea from Darwin's law of natural selection, evolutionary computing
+    + Swarm-based: Idea from movement, interaction of birds, organization of social ...
+    + Physics-based: Idea from physics law such as Newton's law of universal gravitation, black hole, multiverse
+    + Human-based: Idea from human interaction such as queuing search, teaching learning, ...
+    + Biology-based: Idea from biology creature (or microorganism),...
-    + System: System-based (eco-system, immune-system, network-system, ...)
+    + System-based: Idea from eco-system, immune-system, network-system, ...
-    + Math: Math-based
-    + Music: Music-based
+    + Math-based: Idea from mathematical form or mathematical law such as sin-cosin
+    + Music-based: Idea from music instrument
-    + Probabilistic: Probabilistic based algorithm
+    + Probabilistic-base: Probabilistic based algorithm
     + Dummy: Non-sense algorithms and Non-sense papers (code proofs)
-        + All algorithms in this library were implemented by me (my code).
-Including the original version (I read the paper and implement it).
-Some original papers are very unclear (parameters, equations, algorithm's flow) as I categories it to dummy papers and algorithms (I have already checked carefully the paper, the related papers and searched for Matlab code or any programming code for it).

-* Version: Most of the algorithms have the Original version and Base version.
-    + original: Taken exactly from the paper
-    + changed: Sometimes I changed the flow or how the new solution created/updated (equations) or remove some unnecessary parameters to make algorithm works

-* Batch size idea (Personal Choice): Explained in the ChangeLog.md file and above.
-An algorithm can used it or not.

 * Levy: Using levy-flight technique or not

-* Type (Personal Opinion): (Based on performance of Base version.
-The Base version can be Original version)
+* Parallel: Can the model train with multithreading or multiprocessing?
+    + yes: The algorithm can train with sequential mode or multithreading or multiprocessing mode.
+    + no: The algorithm can train with sequential mode only
+    + not done: The algorithm hasn't converted yet (Unfinished work)

+* DBSP: Difference Between Sequential and Parallel training mode, the results of some algorithms may various due to the training mode.
+    + significant: The results will be very different (because the selecting process - select a previous or the next solution to update current solution)
+    + in-significant: The results will not much different (because the selecting process - select a random solution in population to update the current solution)

+* Performance (Personal Opinion):
-    + weak: working fine with uni-modal and some multi-modal functions
+    + good: working good with benchmark functions (convergence good)
-    + strong: working good with uni-modal, multi-modal, some hybrid and some composite functions
+    + not good: not working good with benchmark functions (convergence not good, not balance the exploration and exploitation phase)
-    + best: working well with almost all kind of functions

-* Large-scale (Personal Opinion):
-    + All algorithm here have been tested with large-scale dimension (2000)
-    + Remember in CEC competition:
-        + Normal test: 10, 50, 100
-        + Large-scale: 100, 500, 1000

 * Paras: The number of parameters in the algorithm (Not counting the fixed parameters in the original paper)
     + Almost algorithms have 2 paras (epoch, population_size) and plus some paras depend on each algorithm.
-    + Some algorithms belong to "best" or "BEST" type and have only 2 paras meaning the algorithms are outstanding
+    + Some algorithms belong to "good" performance and have only 2 paras meaning the algorithms are outstanding

 * Difficulty - Difficulty Level (Personal Opinion): Objective observation from author.
 Depend on the number of parameters, number of equations, the original ideas, time spend for coding, source lines of code (SLOC).